Canadian Security Intelligence Service Act (R.S.C., 1985, c. C-23)

 place includes any conveyance; (lieux)

-Review Committee means the Security Intelligence Review Committee established by subsection 34(1); (comité de surveillance)
+Review Agency means the National Security and Intelligence Review Agency; (Office de surveillance)

 security assessment means an appraisal of the loyalty to Canada and, so far as it relates thereto, the reliability of an individual; (évaluation de sécurité)